forcedotcom/LightningTestingService/developer-workflow.md

 The LTS consists of two major components:

   * The LTS unmanaged package
-  * The LTS plug-in for Salesforce DX
+  * The LTS command for the Salesforce CLI

 The unmanaged package includes LTS infrastructure, including a test runner app, and some example tests.
 Once the package is installed in your org, you can run the example tests by going to the following URL:
 <code><em>yourInstance</em>/c/Tests.app</code>